National Science Foundation REU Site

 Application Instructions: The application is available here.
 Applications will require one letter of recommendation which must be emailed directly from the recommender to email@example.com by the application deadline.
 The selection process is highly competitive and detailed letters that address the student’s potential for success in this type of program will be most helpful in determining the final cohort.

-Application deadline: Closed for 2016
+Application deadline: Applications for 2018 are closed.

 Please send any queries to firstname.lastname@example.org